ashdkx/WebCheckers/docs/DesignDoc.md

 > separate section for describing significant features.
 Place this after
 > you describe the design of the three tiers._

+* First, players can get to the website by using "localhost:4567" as the link.
+Then, they are directed to the home page, where they sign in.
+After they sign in with an unique username, their home page now lists all of the other signed in players.
+Then, they are able to click on one of the other available users, which starts up a game.
+In the game, player moves are checked by the PostValidateMoveRoute.
+Each move they make before they submit it can be cancelled by the backup feature, or, if they do not wish to backup, they can simply submit their moves.
+After they are finished with their game, players can then sign out.

 ### Application Tier